webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 ### Customize Collections

-The [Presentation and Sharing](./presentation-sharing.md) page provides further details for options on how to present and share Collections in your Public Collections Gallery.
+The [Presentation & Sharing](./presentation-sharing.md) guide provides further details for options on how to present and share Collections in your Public Collections Gallery.
 Your Public Collection Gallery page will automatically have the title of your org.
 You can customize this page by including a **Description** and your org's **Website** by adding them from your org's **Settings** of your account.

 ### Description